mattvonrocketstein/elixir-microservice-architecture/README.md

 }
 ```

-**Check the status of submitted work** with a command like what you see below.
-Status is one of `accepted`, `pending`, `working`, or `worked` (for our purposes the "work" done for all input submissions is to just pause a few seconds.)
+#### Check the status of submitted work

+Work status is always one of `accepted`, `pending`, `working`, or `worked`.
+For our purposes the "work" done for all input submissions is to just pause a few seconds.
 Note that the record for completed work is removed automatically after a timeout is reached, and requesting it after that point from the web API simply results in a 404.
-(This TTL prevents the need for additional janitor processes acting against the data store, etc)
+This TTL prevents the need for additional janitor processes acting against the data store, etc.

 ```
 $ curl -X GET http://localhost/api/v1/work/ACBD18DB4CC2F85CEDEF654FCCC4A4D8